Azure-Samples/DSRegTool/README.md

 - Testing if the device is registered to Entra ID by the signed in user
 - Testing Device Registration endpoints connectivity
 - Testing Device Registration Service
-- Testing if the device exists on AAD
+- Testing if the device exists on Entra ID
-- Testing if the device is enabled on AAD
+- Testing if the device is enabled on Entra ID

 #### 2- Troubleshoot Microsoft Entra join device device
 - Testing OS version